ruped24/killchain/README.md

 For Kali Linux2.0:
 “Kill Chain” is a unified console with an anonymizer that will perform these stages of attacks:

-Reconnaissance,
+Reconnaissance

-Weaponization,
+Weaponization

-Delivery,
+Delivery

-Exploit,
+Exploit

-Installation,
+Installation

-Command & Control,
+Command & Control

-and Actions
+And Actions

 Dependant tool sets are: